k-rns/2020-05-22-WHOI-online/index.md

 <p>
   <strong>Who:</strong>
-  This workshop is targeted towards the technical WHOI staff in order to improve project efficiency and build technical skills.
+  This workshop is targeted towards improving project efficiency and building technical skills.
 The workshop will only be held for 10 people at a time through an online Zoom meeting
 </p>